open-contracting/infrastructure/docs/projects/index.md

 ## What is a project?

-An infrastructure project may stand alone (e.g. a town building a new hospital), or may form part of a wider programme of activity (e.g. construction of a number of railway stations).
-Each infrastructure project will usually involve project-level planning and co-ordination, managed through a series of contracts and subcontracts.
+An infrastructure project may stand alone (e.g. a new hospital), or may form part of a wider programme of work (e.g. a new rail station, as part of an extension to a railway line).
+An infrastructure project is usually implemented through a series of contracts, and usually involves planning and coordination at the project-level.

 ```eval_rst
 .. admonition:: Tip